onflow/flow/flips/20211007-transaction-fees.md

 - Larger (byte size) transactions take more bandwidth and should be costlier than smaller transactions.
 - Transactions that are computationally more demanding should be costlier than simpler transactions.
 - If the protocol is experiencing a lot of traffic, all transactions should become more expensive, until the high traffic subsides.

+The ultimate goal from the protocols perspective would be that transactions cost exactly the amount of FLOW needed to pay for the cost of the time needed by the nodes to process the transaction.
+However this would include so many variables that it would not be feasible.
+Instead the goal is to make a reasonably good approximation, and improve that approximation over time.

 From the users perspective the transaction fees implementation should satisfy the following criteria: